Best Cleaning Tools for Home

 All-Purpose Cleaner

-A quality all-purpose cleaner handles 80% of household cleaning tasks, from countertops to appliances, making it the most versatile product in your arsenal.
+A quality all-purpose cleaner handles 80% of household cleaning supplies work, from countertops to appliances, so it belongs near the top of every best home cleaning tools list.

 • All-purpose cleaners work by combining surfactants that break down grease and dirt with solvents that dissolve residues.
 Professional formulations balance pH between 7-10 to clean effectively without damaging surfaces.
 The Canadian Centre for Occupational Health and Safety recommends choosing products with DIN numbers, indicating Health Canada approval for safety and efficacy.
 For Vancouver homes, select cleaners effective in the region's soft water, which requires less product than hard-water areas.